AdobeDocs/experience-manager-65.en/help/forms/using/oauth2-client-credentials-flow-for-server-to-server-integration.md

 ## Advantages of integrating Salesforce with  AEM Forms {#advantages-of-integrating-saleforce-aemforms}

-AEM Forms supports the integration of Salesforce with the Authorization Code Flow, in addition to the OAuth 2.0 client credentials flow.
+AEM Forms support the integration of Salesforce with the Authorization Code Flow, in addition to the OAuth 2.0 client credentials flow.
 In the OAuth 2.0 client credentials flow, the Client Application (AEM Forms) obtains resource access on behalf of a Salesforce user, which has some limitations:

 * Maximum five connections per user are allowed.
 Further connections automatically revoke older connections.
 * If a user is deactivated, loses access, or updates a password, the AEM data source configuration stops working.